nishantsingh311/Assignment3-FeatureEngg/README.md

 * Perform Bi-variate Analysis among all Independent variables.Draw appropriate Plots , mention observations

 * Perform Bi-variate Analysis between Target Variable and each Independent variable.
-Use suitable plot , mention observations.trends etc
+Use suitable plot , mention observations,trends etc

 * How is the class distribution (Y/N) in Label(Target) Variable ?